simtex-dev/engine/examples/example.md

 #### This is paragraph

 Check [example.tex](./example.tex) for the LaTeX rendition of this markdown file.
+The output of the command is always placed in `./out/`.